katiefraser/PAIRS/Data Sheet.md

 Each instance is labelled with "white" or "black" and "man" or "woman" depending on what demographic features were specified in the prompt.
 Note that this does not imply that any individual human can or should be labelled with these categories on the basis of their appearance; it is simply documenting the relevant aspects of the prompt input to the image generation system.

-Additionally, the images were down-sampled from their original size to 256x256 pixels to enable efficient processing by the large language-vision models.
+Additionally, the images were down-sampled from their original size to 256x256 pixels to enable efficient processing by the large vision--language models.

 ### Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?